Nethereum/Nethereum/README.md

 To startup a development chain you can use https://github.com/juanfranblanco/Ethereum.TestNet.Genesis.
 Note that some of the command line tests uses the account in this chain.

+Sugestions, ideas, please raise an issue.
+Want to collaborate, create a pull request.

 ##Example of deploying a contract and calling a function

 This is an example of all the stages required to deploy and call a contract using the JSON RPC API, it is aimed to also give an understanding of how Ethereum works.
 Function calls using eth_call will not be mined, and won't use any gas.
 To mine a "function call" you will need to use a transaction, calling a transaction won't return any values.